 Mid-Autumn Festival 2023

-At Mid-Autumn Festival, the Chinese eat mooncakes, which are the traditional delicacy of this day.
+During the Mid-Autumn Festival, the Chinese eat mooncakes, the traditional delicacy of this day.
 Traditionally, they contain red bean paste, but recently watermelon, lotus, or even ice cream served in a cold version of the delicacy have become popular fillings.
 Nearly all food-related companies offer original mooncakes filled with various stuffing at this period.

-As it is in the case of the Chinese New Year, during the Mid-Autumn Festival, all factories and enterprises are closed.
+As in the case of the Chinese New Year, all factories and enterprises are closed during the Mid-Autumn Festival.
 However, it doesn’t mean that business doesn’t thrive because there is massive competition on the market between companies selling mooncakes in this period.
 Therefore, unless you own a food-related company that can join the competition, you shouldn’t contact your Chinese business partners, as they’ll be busy with the celebrations.

 National Day 2023

 National Day is the anniversary of the People’s Republic of China’s establishment.
 Also referred to as Golden Week, it’s when the Chinese travel across the country, meeting with their relatives or going on vacation.
-It’s time when plane tickets’ and some famous attractions’ prices increase drastically due to the enormous amount of tourists and people traveling in this period.
+It’s time when plane tickets and some famous attractions’ prices increase drastically due to the high number of tourists and people traveling during this period.

 Holidays in China 2023 – Summary

-When traveling to China for business or tourist purposes, you should pay close attention to holidays during which shops, restaurants, and companies are closed or opened in irregular hours.
-Keep in mind that Chinese New Year is the most significant and the busiest holiday in terms of the number of travels.
-During this time, plane tickets’ prices will be the highest and contacting your Chinese business partner will be nearly impossible.
+When traveling to China for business or tourist purposes, you should pay close attention to holidays during which shops, restaurants, and companies are closed or open at irregular hours.
+Keep in mind that Chinese New Year is the most significant and busiest holiday in terms of the number of travelers.
+During this time, plane ticket prices will be the highest, and contacting your Chinese business partner will be nearly impossible.